ustyuzhanina/sprint-14-authorization/README.md

-# **sprint-13-mesto-server-db**
+# **sprint-14-authorization**

-Version 0.1.1
+Version 0.0.1

 ## About project:
-This is a demo-project accomplished to learn basic principles of creating a REST API separate from frontend through the use of Node.js, Express routing and Mongo Database.
+This is a demo-project accomplished to learn basic principles of authorization through the use of Node.js, JWT, bcryptjs and cookies.

 <img src="./images/mesto-pic.jpg" alt="Mesto screenshot with numerous breathtaking pictures" width="600"/>